isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-11-13-post-Hiring Rates of Persons with Disabilities (PwDs) in the public sector.md

 employment rate of persons with disabilities, across both the public and private sectors, where persons with disabilities are placed and retained in jobs that are best suited to their strengths and capabilities.</p>
-<p>2.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; However, the public sector also has
+<p>However, the public sector also has a significant proportion of roles
-a significant proportion of roles for which a certain level of physical and mental fitness is required, such as the uniformed services.
+for which a certain level of physical and mental fitness is required, such as the uniformed services.
 This is one reason why hiring rates of persons with disabilities may differ across sectors.
 There is also no comparative data for the hiring rates of persons with disabilities in the public sector across developed countries.</p>
-<p>3.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; The Honourable Member also asked
+<p>The Honourable Member also asked about the constraints of hiring persons
-about the constraints of hiring persons with disabilities and steps taken to address these constraints.
-The Member may refer to the responses to the PQ he raised on 15 October, and the PQ raised by Member Mr Don Wee on 9 September, where we shared the public sector’s approach to the issue.</p>
+with disabilities and steps taken to address these constraints.
+The Member may refer to the responses to the Parliamentary Question (PQ) he raised on 15 October, and the PQ raised by Member Mr Don Wee on 9 September, where we shared the public sector’s approach to the issue.</p>
-<p>4.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; The public sector has been and
+<p>The public sector has been and will continue to support the employment
-will continue to support the employment of persons with disabilities.</p>
+of persons with disabilities.</p>
 <p></p>